Empirical Big Data Research: A Systematic Literature Mapping: Discussion

 \section{Discussion}

 There are some limitations to this study.
 The first limitation is that we used a single source for our search.
 Scopus\footnote{\url{www.scopus.com}} claims to be ``the largest abstract and citation database of peer-reviewed literature: scientific journals, books and conference proceedings'', making it a valid choice.
 Scopus also returned a super set of the search results we got from trying the same query on IEEE Xplore, ACM digital library and Compendex.
 With regards to the mapping processes, one could claim that both researchers should have read all abstracts and discussed all.
 Instead, we did a pre-mapping in tandem and after that split the work.
 Each was working for himself, excluding the clear outliers based on the exclusion criteria and including the clear paper to include.
 In case of even the slightest doubt, we marked the publication and discussed these publications later on.
 One can also argue that it is a limitation to limit the mapping to the 3V's as well as application areas and not include the other ``V's'' that appear in the papers.
 We argue that sticking to the original 3 V's gives a much more concise overview than also including non-standard V's that emerge.
 The 3 basic V's are well defined, whereas others V's are open for interpretation.
 Another limitation is the definition of the empirical work.
 However we do not use the definitions, we just record the words used in abstracts that are also word that describe empirical methods.
 If an authors claims that they have done an experiment and that the results has been evaluated, we noted this and did not read the full publication in order to investigate if this is really true.
 We have not assessed the quality of the work carried out in detail, other than noting that the publication is a peer reviewed journal.
-Finally, we did not find very clear trends in the analyzed data, and the method for comparing the correlation between our result and the non-scientific trend reports can be argued as being weak as we based it on a simple Google search.
+A possible point of critique of this mapping study can be that we only searched for publications that was part of a publication that was reported as a journal as the field of data science, analytics, databases also has a large amount of high quality contributions disseminated through top level conferences.
+However the researchers had to make a practical choice between not being able to perform this mapping study or reducing the number of studies to be included.
+Removing all studies not being part of a journal seemed like a fair decision given our hard choice, as it does not discrimiate across the different sub-field that contributes to Big Data research.
+It can be argued that we did not find very clear trends in the analyzed data.
+Finally, the method for comparing the correlation between our result and the non-scientific trend reports can be argued as being weak as the method of selection of these reports were not as rigourus as the methods applied in selecting the studies.
 However, the trends do coincide.